This post may contain affiliate links. See our disclosure policy.

 - Homemade Tartar Sauce uses freshly squeezed lemon and chopped dill.
 It is so easy to make and tastes better than anything you can buy in the store.

 - Thick and Hearty Seafood Chowder features big chunks of seasoned fish and potatoes.
 It is hands-down the best seafood chowder recipe ever!
 Thick, creamy and full of flavor.

-- In a medium to large pot bring 2 quarts of water, sugar, and salt to a boil.
+- In a medium to large pot bring 2 quarts of water, sugar, and salt to a boil on medium-high heat.

-- Cut halibut into 2-3 large pieces (so it cooks faster) and add to water.
+- Cut halibut into 2-3 large pieces (so it cooks faster) and add to boiling water.

 - Boil for about 10 minutes or until halibut is nice and flaky.